What we do

 Spark Grants

 BC Parks Foundation’s Spark Grants empower community-serving groups to lead projects in parks across the province.
 To date, recipients of Spark Grants have spent over 86,000 hours outside and collected over 67,000 community science observations of nature.
-Their initiatives help protect BC’s parks and promote participant well-being through nature’s restorative powers.
+Their initiatives amplify the mission of BC Parks Foundation, working to help protect BC’s parks and promote participant well-being through nature’s restorative powers.

 Past rounds of funding have supported nature observing activities such as bioblitzes and birdwatching surveys, nature walks, hikes, and camping trips, nature therapy sessions, volunteer-based conservation activities, and responsible recreation training activities.